What to Flush or NOT to Flush?

 Uh, no bueno.
 Just because they house the waste from tiny humans does not mean they’re ok to flush.
 Diapers are technically-advanced materials that are made to absorb a lot of liquid and expand.
 We’ve all seen that kid at the pool with a water-logged, sagging diaper.
 Any diaper, even a preemie diaper will 100% cause a blockage in your pipes.

 Cigarettes are full of toxic chemicals that will go straight into the water system when flushed.
-Each flush uses up to 3.5 gallons of water; the result is a big no no. If you smoke, throw your butt away properly… or better, stop smoking : )
+Each flush uses up to 3.5 gallons of water; the result is a big no-no – don't flush.
+If you smoke, throw your butt away properly… or better, stop smoking : )

 So, what is left that is flushable…?
 Poop and toilet paper.

 There is a little extra caveat here on toilet paper.
 Thick and plush toilet paper can sometimes cause a clog.
 You may need an extra flush to avoid too much toilet paper clogging the drain.
 We love Charmin Ultra whoop de doo paper too, but be cautious with the amount you use per flush.
-Educate your kids that the good paper comes with rules.
-Threatening them with buying the same paper their school uses, they will change their 15-square-habit really quickly.
+Educate your kids that the good quality TP comes with rules.
+Threatening them with buying the same brand, 1-ply paper their school uses will change their 15-square-habit really quick.

 Despite your precautions, clogs happen.

-If you (or a cute toddler) have already flushed the wrong item down your toilet and it has caused a problem for you, don’t be afraid to call us.
-If you have one toilet that backs up often, there is an issue beyond a plunger’s capabilities.
+If you (or a cute tiny human that lives in, or visits your home) have already flushed the wrong item down your toilet and it has caused a problem for you, don’t be afraid to call us.
+Seriously, we deal with potty stuff day in and day out.